Born In: New York City, New York, United States

 Born on May 9, 1979, in New York City, Rosario Dawson is the daughter of Isabel Celeste and Patrick C. Harris.
 Isabel, who is a writer and singer of Puerto Rican and Cuban ancestry, gave birth to Rosario when she was sixteen years old.

 Her mother later married construction worker Greg Dawson, who not only gave Rosario his name but also raised her as his own daughter.
 She has a younger half-brother named Clay.

-When Rosario was five years old, her mother decided to settle the family in an abandoned building, a squat on the Lower East Side of Manhattan.
-She, along with her husband, renovated one of the apartments as well as fixed the plumbing and electric wiring for the building.
+When Rosario was 5 years old, her mother decided to settle the family down in an abandoned building, a squat on the Lower East Side of Manhattan.
+She, along with her husband, renovated one of the apartments as well as fixed the plumbing and electric wiring of the building.

 As a result, they created their own affordable housing where they could raise their children.
 According to Dawson, that incident taught her the valuable life lesson that "if you wanted something better, you had to do it all yourself.”

 Rosario Dawson made her first television appearance in an episode of the educational children's television series, Sesame Street.
 When she was fifteen years old, photographer Larry Clark and filmmaker Harmony Korine saw her on her front-porch step.
 They approached her and told her that she would be perfect for a part in Korine’s next film.